 Share this Case

-That is when the Becket Fund stepped in.
 The case was urgent—the congregation wanted to be allowed to use its mosque in time to celebrate Ramadan, the holiest time in the Muslim calendar.